Hosted by the ANU School of Demography

 The HMD is the leading source of mortality and population data at the national level and contains detailed data for over 40 populations.

-Additionally, there exist four country-specific databases devoted to subnational:
+Additionally, there exist four country-specific databases devoted to subnational data series:

-In 2019, a subnational database for Germany will be released.
-All these databases use the standard HMD methods, and the workshop will discuss the applicability of the standard HMD methods to subnational data and consider alternative methods to assure consistency.
+Subnational data series will also be released for Germany (in 2019) and France (in 2020).
+All these databases use the standard HMD methods, and the workshop discussed the applicability of the standard HMD methods to subnational data and consider alternative methods to assure consistency.

-The overall aim of the Workshop is to strengthen the methods for constructing subnational life tables.
-Submissions devoted to the development of new subnational databases are especially welcome.
+The overall aim of the Workshop was to strengthen the methods for constructing subnational life tables.

-The Workshop will bring together international scholars with an interest in mortality analysis at the subnational level.
-There are no participation fees, and workshop venue and meals are covered by our sponsors, but participants are expected to cover their own travel and accommodation expenses.
+The Workshop brought together international scholars with an interest in mortality analysis at the subnational level.